 Add vinegar

-• Add the vinegar and sea salt and stir briefly.
+- Add the vinegar and sea salt and stir briefly.
 Once you add the vinegar, curds will form.
-Let the mixture sit for 20 minutes undisturbed
+Let the mixture sit for 20 minutes undisturbed3 tbsp white vinegar, 1 pinch sea salt

 Drain the Ricotta